AlexD10S/substrate-betting/README.md

 This pallet implements a basic protocol for decentralized betting.

+Every account can create a match where rest of the users can bet.
+To create a match it is needed to place a deposit that will be returned after distribute the prizes.

+The number of bets a user can create now are limited to 1.

-Every account can go an create a match and everyone can bet in that match, for a basic result: victory team 1, draw or victory team 2.
+Everyone can bet in the match, for a basic result: victory team 1, draw or victory team 2.

-For now only the one with SUDO priviliges can set result.
+When the match is over a user with SUDO priviliges can set the result of the match.

+A diagram:
 ![Diagram](assets/diagram.png)

 :warning: It is **not a production-ready paller**, but a sample built for learning purposes.
 It is discouraged to use this code 'as-is' in a production runtime.